ualiberik/Samruk_ASSC2025/SamrukASSC2025.md

 According to this formula, the torque depends not only on speed of rotation, but on mass too.
 The mass of each ring can be different, but we canʼt change the speed of rotation of the rings (to keep centrifugal force) to compensate the torque.
 There will be residual uncompensated torque and thatʼs why central hub will have flywheels.
 Flywheels will be rotated by motor.
 Their mass and radius are constant, therefore, it is enough to rotate them with certain speed (which will be calculated by PID or more developed controllers) to compensate residual torque.
 #### Flywheelsʼ saturation
 However, the station will have a lot of microdisturbances: micrometeorites, solar pressure, gravity gradients, orbital corrections, reaction during docking of ships — they all give an extra torque.
 Thus, overtime, flywheels will accumulate too much, not safe speed — which is called flywheelʼs saturation.
 To solve this problem, the station will make desaturation — removal of the torque, when flywheels accumulate too dangerous speed.
-The station will use RCS to shed excess torque and desaturate flywheels. mp0 — propellant mass for one desaturation, mp — propellant per day, m — mass of central hub, m-dot — propellant mass flow rate, L — torque, r — radius, w — angular speed, F - force, T — instantaneous torque, t — time, ve — exhaust rate, Isp - specific impulse, n — number of desaturations per year.
+The station will use RCS to shed excess torque and desaturate flywheels. mp0 — propellant mass for one desaturation, mp — propellant per day, m — mass of central hub, m-dot — propellant mass flow rate, L — torque, r — radius, w — angular speed, F — force, T — instantaneous torque, t — time, ve — exhaust rate, Isp - specific impulse.
 - L = 1/2 * m * r^2 * w (assume that the central hub is a solid cylinder)
 - T = Fr
 - dL = T * t